PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 # Boltac Confronts the Old Duke and Torvalds

+> yes, his wife was looking radient in the morning sun.
+And if she wasn't exactly overjoyed to at his return, at least she was smiling at him from time to time.
+A fact that Weeveston felt that he could build on.

 The blissful peace of Weeveston Prestidigitous RampartLion Toroble the 15th was all too fleeting.
 It seemed that no sooner had his wife's lovers been chased off than his Uncle Torvalds was hammering at the front door.
 Well, not literally of course.
 Of course, a powerful ma Torvalds had a large man to do his hammering for him.
 A great many of them.

 Clad in polished armor, Torvalds had clanked onto the terrace and interrupted what had been, up until that point, quite a nice breakfast.
 Before Torvalds acknowledged his nephew he commanded a servant, "Have a horse saddled for my nephew."